 2.4.6 Description Patients who have sustained a head injury with a GCS 13-14 have a CT scan written report available within one hour of the CT scan.
 Rationale All patients with a severe head injury following trauma to the head should have a CT scan with a written report as soon as possible to determine treatment required to reduce mortality and improve functional outcome.
 Standards of practice and guidance for trauma radiology in severely injured patients (rcr.ac.uk) Numerator Number of patients where a CT head written report by a radiologist is available within one hour of the time the CT scan.
 Denominator Number of patients with a GCS 13-14 (and not intubated) who have a CT head within 12 hours of arrival in hospital.
 Notes Included in SNAP governance from January 2021.
-May 2023 - decision to change the denominator to 12 hours of arrival in hospital. eSTAG will be updated later this year.
+May 2023 - decision to change the denominator to 12 hours of arrival in hospital.
+February 2024 - decision to exclude patients with a GCS 13 or 14 that is unchanged from normal due to dementia etc. eSTAG will be updated later in early 2024.
+Ratification by SG NAPB on 6th March 2024.

-MTC Centre care for patients with a severe head injury
+MTC care for patients with a severe head injury.

 2.5 Description Patients who have suffered a severe head injury are managed in a MTC.
-Rationale Severe head injury (for this KPI) is defined as a patient with an AIS (Head) ≥3.
-Patients who have suffered severe head injury should be managed in a MTC with specialist facilities to reduce mortality and improve functional outcome. ^{2,16} Numerator Number of patients who have suffered a severe head injury and are managed in a MTC.
+Rationale Severe head injury (for this KPI) is defined as a patient with an abbreviated injury scale (AIS) (Head) ≥3.
+Patients who have suffered severe head injury should be managed in a MTC with specialist facilities to reduce mortality and improve functional outcome.
+Numerator Number of patients who have suffered a severe head injury and are managed in a MTC.
 Denominator Number of patients with who have suffered a severe head injury.
 Notes May 2023 - agreed to exclude patients with end-of-life care decisions made in ED from January 2022.

-Management of open long bone fractures
+Management of open long bone fractures.

-2.6 Description Patients with an open long bone fracture will receive intravenous (IV) antibiotics within three hours of first contact with Emergency Services.
-Rationale Evidence recommends that IV antibiotics are given to patients with open long bone fractures as soon as possible (ideally within three hours).
-22 As injury time data is poorly collected, STAG will use "first contact with emergency services" as a surrogate.
-This will be the first applicable option from - date/time SAS were called; date/time the patient enters a minor injury unit or the date/time the patient enters an emergency department.
-Numerator Number of patients with a severe open long bone fracture who received IV antibiotics within three hours.
+2.6 Description Patients with an open long bone fracture will receive intravenous (IV) antibiotics within 3 hours of first contact with emergency services.
+Rationale Evidence recommends that IV antibiotics are given to patients with open long bone fractures as soon as possible (ideally within 3 hours). contact with emergency services" as a surrogate.
+This will be the first applicable option from - date/ time SAS were called; date/ time the patient enters a minor injury unit (MIU) or the date/ time the patient enters an ED.
+Numerator Number of patients with a severe open long bone fracture who received IV antibiotics within 3 hours.
 Denominator Number of patients with a severe open long bone fracture.

-Administration of tranexamic acid in patients with severe haemorrhage
+Administration of tranexamic acid in patients with severe haemorrhage.

-2.7 Description Trauma patients with severe haemorrhage should be given Tranexamic Acid (TXA) within three hours of first contact with Emergency services.
-Rationale Trauma patients with severe haemorrhage are defined as having received at least one unit of red blood cells within six hours of injury for the purpose of this indicator.
-TXA has been shown to reduce death by bleeding if given within three hours of injury to bleeding trauma patients. ^{23,24} As injury time data is poorly collected, STAG will use 'first contact with emergency services' as a surrogate.
-This will be the first applicable option from - date/time SAS were called; date/time the patient enters a minor injury unit or the date/time the patient enters an emergency department.
-Numerator Number of trauma patients with severe haemorrhage that start the administration of TXA within three hours of first contact with emergency services.
-Denominator Number of trauma patients with severe haemorrhage (Red blood cells given within first six hours).
+2.7 Description Trauma patients with severe haemorrhage should be given tranexamic acid (TXA) within 3 hours of first contact with emergency services.
+Rationale Trauma patients with severe haemorrhage are defined as having received at least one unit of red blood cells (RCC) within 6 hours of injury for the purpose of this indicator.
+TXA has been shown to reduce death by bleeding if given within three hours of injury to bleeding trauma patients.
+As injury time data are poorly collected, STAG will use 'first contact with emergency services' as a surrogate.
+This will be the time the patient enters a MIU or the date/ time the patient enters an ED.
+Numerator Number of trauma patients with severe haemorrhage that start the administration of TXA within 3 hours of first contact with emergency services.
+Denominator Number of trauma patients with severe haemorrhage (RCC given within first 6 hours).
 Notes Denominator was changed to RCC only in July 2020 eSTAG update.

-Specialist care
+Specialist care.